ANR-COMPASS/compass-old/manual.md

 which is also expressed in arcsec using the modulation amplitude.

 On top of these two approaches, the user can also select to retrieve the actual phase gradient by using the sine function as described in [Verinaud 2004](http://www.sciencedirect.com/science/article/pii/S0030401804000628?via%3Dihub).

+#### Masked pixels
+This centroider has to be used for pyramid WFS with more or less than 4 faces.
+It basically returns all the valid pixels of the WFS images.
+Then, the commands are computed directly on the pixels intensities.

 ### 9. Controllers